-- Listen to classical music by candlelight in Oak Park.
-Candlelight Concerts is a series of special classical music concerts that take place in beautiful venues bathed in candlelight including Candlelight Ballet: Tchaikovsky and More at Oak Park Arts Center and Best of Amy Winehouse.
+- Listen to classical music by candlelight at the Oak Park Arts Center.
+Candlelight Concerts is a series of special classical music concerts that take place in beautiful venues bathed in candlelight including Candlelight: A Tribute to Queen and More.

 - Stroll along the Naperville Riverwalk.

 - See animals at Brookfield Zoo, a large 216 acres zoo that houses around 450 species of animals.

 - Admire beautiful flowers at Lilacia Park, a 8.5-acre park in Lombard.
 The best time to visit is during the spring to see their lilac and tulip gardens.

 - Visit Cantigny Park, a 500-acre public park in Wheaton and the former estate of Joseph Medill and his grandson Colonel Robert R. McCormick, publishers of the Chicago Tribune.